learninglab-dev/ll-first-reactLab/walkthrough.md

 ```
 Here we check the value of `showImg` and then return `<Img/>` pre-filled with the right props and new value (true or false) for our state when the user clicks.

-But we could also just make the value of src conditional like so:
+:collision: But we could also just make the value of src conditional like so:
 ```js
 export default function Switch(props) {
   const { img, gif, alt } = props